candidate information

 d) participate in and foster activities that enhance the economic, social and environmental well-being of the municipality and its residents.

-The role of staff is outlined in the Municipal Act section 227:
+The role of staff is outlined in section 227 of the Municipal Act:

 a) to implement council’s decisions and establish administrative practices and procedures to carry out council’s decisions;